RedisJSON/RedisJSON/docs/commands/json.toggle.md

 return

-@integer-reply: specifically the new value (0-false or 1-true), or @null-reply element for JSON values matching the path which are not boolean.
+@integer-reply: specifically the new value (0-false or 1-true), or @nil-reply element for JSON values matching the path which are not boolean.

 @examples